nathanielwarner/blackjack/README.md

 # blackjack
 A simple blackjack game in Java/Graphics2D.<br>
-To compile, simply run make.
+The source files can be compiled by running make.
 Or,
 <a href="https://mega.nz/#!NRskmZpL!EWvPFLckRaWAc6DpleuIzHXnHea09w2mPbWT4Gl0l6A">
 	download the executable</a>.